 The Tune Up is a mani-pedi and medi spa, while Squid Ink is the first tattoo parlour at sea.
 Other amenities include Dry Dock, a salon and beauty parlor and Stubble & Groom, a gentleman’s barber shop.

-Currently, the Scarlet Lady is heading to New York and then Miami before traveling on to the Caribbean.
-All in all, this is a fantastic experience.
-If you’re keen to try all inclusive cruises, book on Scarlet Lady or Valiant Lady, the second ship from Virgin Voyages which sets sail in 2022.
+If you’re keen to try all inclusive cruises, book on Scarlet Lady or Valiant Lady, the second ship from Virgin Voyages which first set sail in 2022.

 You might also enjoy: